hebu24/RLinf_RoboFAPE/README.md

 not the exact target-delta controller domain used for eval.

 ## 1. Collect Controller-Domain Data

-The collector first generates a successful motion-planning reference trajectory, then dry-runs a no-image `pd_ee_target_delta_pose` tracker.
-The reference TCP trajectory is converted to physical target-delta actions; any step outside the Panda 0.1m / 0.1rad controller bounds is split into smaller controller steps and recorded as actual training frames.
-Only controller dry-runs that reach task success are replayed once more with RGB sensors enabled and written as training episodes.

-The default collection command uses CPU physics simulation and GPU/Vulkan rendering (`sim_backend="cpu"`, `render_backend="gpu:<id>"`) and avoids RGB observations for failed reference/controller attempts.
-Each worker keeps persistent envs alive and loops with `reset(seed=...)` only:

-- one no-image `pd_joint_pos` reference env
-- one no-image `pd_ee_target_delta_pose` dry-run env
-- one RGB `pd_ee_target_delta_pose` capture env

-This avoids repeated svulkan2 renderer create/close cycles, which can poison Vulkan state and later appear as misleading `IncompatibleDriver` or "driver does not support Vulkan" errors.
-It also avoids rendering images for failed controller attempts.

 First run a 10-episode GPU smoke collection:
 ```bash
 cd /opt/yingxi/RLinf_RoboFAPE